ritesh277coe/InterviewPrep/tutorials/src/main/resources/collectionsExplained/CollectionInterfaceCheatSheat.md

 ###Concrete classes for Deque: ArrayDeque, LinkedList

 ###public interface Set<E> extends Collection<E> {

-    //ALL collection function but no new function
+    //ALL collection function and no new function
 }

 ###public interface SortedSet<E> extends Set<E> {

     Return the comparator used to sort
     Comparator<? super E> comparator();
 }